subhamb123/sel-embeddeddebugger/sprint_report_6.md

 Snapshot functionality has been implemeneted into FreeRTOS applications.
 This will allow for snapshots to be taken and loaded into FreeRTOS instances running on the target SOM.
 Additionally, one of the tasks before implementing multiple threads with FreeRTOS was to check if deadlock detection between two tasks worked properly.
 This is important to test and document because should such a scenario happen when using multiple threads, now we know how to use another task to detect this so we can solve it and not cause further delay.

 ## Unfinished Work
 Adding FreeRTOS functionality to the stack decoding script still needs finished.
-It will trace the stack of active task when the exception occurs, however we have the goal of printing the trace stack of every task active in the FreeRTOS implementation on exception.
+It will trace the stack of active task when the exception occurs, however we have the goal of printing the trace stack of every task active in the FreeRTOS implementation on exception - printing the information required for non-active tasks has proven to be more difficult than initally expected.

 ## Completed Issues/User Stories